-In support of this planetary viewpoint, this site hosts the following four main resources:
+In support of this planetary viewpoint, this site hosts the following three main resources:

 Principles of Planetary Biology